pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 {{< /code-figure  >}}

 `update` informs the node about new blocks.
-It takes as argument the node's old state, the new block, and a string indicating how the new block became visible locally.
+It takes as argument the node's old state, the new block, and a string indicating the source of the block.
 It returns a new state, a list of blocks to share, and a list of blocks to append without proof-of-work.
-The protocol designer must ensure that
+The specification consumer must ensure that

 * `update` is called on all blocks as they become locally visible,
-* the new block given as argument and all its ancestors are locally visible,
+* the new block (second argument) and all its ancestors are locally visible,
 * the returned state will be given as first argument to the next update,
 * the to-be-shared blocks are validated and sent to the other nodes,
 * the to-be-appended blocks are validated, appended to the global block DAG, and made visible locally,
-* the `event` argument is `"mining"` if the new block was mined locally,
+* the third argument is `"mining"` if the new block was mined locally,
-* the `event` argument is `"append"` if the new block was appended locally without proof-of-work, and
+* the third argument is `"append"` if the new block was appended locally without proof-of-work, and
-* the `event` argument is `"network"` if the new block was received from the network.
+* the third argument is `"network"` if the new block was received from the network.

 {{< code-figure >}}